aazuspan/blog/content/blog/random_visualizer/index.md

 h.AsBytes() // {252, 42, 133, 99}
 ```

-That's an input value of 0 mapping to the exact RGB output (ignoring the fourth byte) generated by the Earth Engine RV.
+That's an input value of 0 mapping to the exact RGB output (ignoring the fourth byte) generated by `randomVisualizer`.
 Coincidence?
 I set up a quick Go project, ran some tests, and sure enough we can accurately reproduce output colors from arbitrary inputs.

-Mystery solved! 🎉
+Mystery solved 🎉!
+The Earth Engine random visualizer generates output colors as the [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash) of input values.

 ## A Python Random Visualizer